robkap94/RobertKaptur/README.md

 # Order Buddy

-My first project on JavaFX - Simple manager for collecting orders and additional window, for customers, to display queue of their order.
+My first project in JavaFX - Simple manager for collecting orders and additional window, for customers, to display queue of their order.
 Never finished in 100%, and aborted at the stage of Alpha version, as I have proceeded further to learn and practise Spring framework.

 [**Visit the repository here for more**](https://github.com/robkap94/OrderBuddy)